Greenmamba29/genspark-ai-search-privacy/PRIVACY_INTEGRATION_COMPLETE.md

-# 🎉 GenSpark Privacy-Aware AI Integration - COMPLETE
+# 🎉 Grahmos Privacy-Aware AI Integration - COMPLETE

 ## 🚀 **STATUS: PRODUCTION READY**

-The GenSpark AI Search system has been successfully enhanced with **privacy-first SimStudio integration**.
+The Grahmos AI Search system has been successfully enhanced with **privacy-first SimStudio integration**.
 All components are now privacy-aware with intelligent model selection and secure processing capabilities.

 ---